finco-latam/engineering-quiz/README.md

 ### Part 1: Requirements

 1. **Technologies**:
-	 - Python
+	 - Ruby
-	 - Flask, Django or Fast API or any stuff of your own
+	 - Rails or Siantra or any stuff of your own
 	 - Free to use any libraries
 	 - Use a database or any file system to save information
 	 - Some level of unit testing